Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ### Why Fantom?

 Because it's the cheapest and fastest L1 out there, almost free to deploy and really easy to use.
+You won't need more than 1 FTM to pass through this tutorial.

 ### What's Lighthouse?